Stade Bordelais (football)

 Stade Bordelais ASPTT Football, known simply as Stade Bordelais, is the association football section of the French multi-sport club based in Bordeaux.
 The football section was created in 1889.
 They play at the Stade Sainte Germain, which has a capacity of 3,000 seated.
-They currently play in the Championnat National 3.
+They currently play in the Régional 1.
 The club's colours are black and white.